A class of knots with simple $SU(2)$ representations: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Stefan Friedl, Paul Kirk, Jianfeng Lin, Ciprian Manoles\-cu, Nikolai Saveliev, and Liam Watson for stimulating conversation.
 He is particularly grateful to Michel Boileau for sharing his expertise.
 The author is thankful for support by the SFB `Higher Invariants' at the University of Regensburg, funded by the Deutsche Forschungsgesellschaft (DFG).
-Furthermore, he would like to thank Joshua Greene, Ilya Kofman, Tye Lidman and Brendan Owens for comments on the first version of this article appearing on the arXiv.
+Furthermore, he would like to thank Joshua Greene, Ilya Kofman, Tye Lidman and Brendan Owens for comments on the first version of this article which appeared on the arXiv.
+He is also thankful for comments made by the referee.